 We are not in 100% agreement here… 80% to be precise.
 Number five is arbitrary and number ten could be beautifully accomplished by someone who—with the power of the Holy Spirit—is able to appropriately work death into a Gospel-centered sermon.

-In every Protestant denomination sect there are the good, the bad, and the ugly.
-This panel was your 'the ugly'.
+In every Protestant denomination sect, there are the good, the bad, and the ugly.
+This panel was your ‘the ugly’.
 We all have it, and this time around you chose to put it on display.
 I encourage you to apologize (not like this) and seek the forgiveness of the countless others who were in your line of strange fire.
-I would like to extend an invitation for all of you to join myself and others in conversation publicly, privately, online or in person.
-Perhaps a panel with people whom are both inside and outside of the culture would be a little more useful for both sides as well as the people who listen and watch.
+I would like to extend an invitation for all of you to join myself and others in a conversation publicly, privately, online or in person.
+Perhaps a panel of people who are both inside and outside of the culture would be a little more useful for both sides as well as the people who listen and watch.

 I’d also like to make one last comment to the guys on my side of the fence.
 Let’s all remember that we’re big boys.
 We didn’t dive into hip-hop so that we could find a nice cozy place where we’d never have to face any criticism.
 This panel wasn’t a setback.
 As far as I’m concerned it was a promotion.
 Let’s not waste time dwelling on this and get back to where we belong—which is on the frontlines.